CamrynTidsworth/Web-scraping-and-spatial-analysis-of-popular-US-natural-sites/README.md

 <img width="976" alt="Screenshot 2024-06-18 at 11 07 41 AM" src="https://github.com/CamrynTidsworth/web-scraping-and-spatial-analysis-of-popular-US-natural-sites/assets/167467192/ede064af-5e47-4169-9408-07a1d0b94ae5">

-It was a pleasure to explore on of the many ways that geographic data can be used to shape practical decision making.
-Thank you for taking the time to check out this project, and always, constructive feedback is more than welcome.
+It was a pleasure to explore one of the many ways that geographic data can be used to shape practical decision making.
+Thank you for taking the time to check out this project, and as always, constructive feedback is more than welcome.